 As all industries cope with the impact of the coronavirus (COVID-19) pandemic, many warehousing and distribution operations are reshaping themselves to meet unprecedented demands.
-More companies are now looking to automatic storage and retrieval systems (AS/RS) to automate processes once performed manually to stay just as productive even if some employees are unable to work.
+More companies are now looking to automated storage and retrieval systems (AS/RS) to automate processes once performed manually to stay just as productive even if some employees are unable to work.

 But which one is the right fit for your operations?

 The first step to identify the most suitable automated storage systems for your business is to analyze your current operations and determine which areas can benefit from the integration.

 What heights are available for storage in your facility?
 Are you running out of space?
 Do you need to increase your throughput?
 Do you need a better inventory control?
 Are you having trouble keeping pace with growing demand or seasonal picks?
 What type of parts do you handle?
 What are your current picking rates?

 Let’s take a look at the 2 types of automatic storage systems that are often compared: Vertical Lift Modules vs Horizontal Carousels

 Both technologies are based on the part to picker principle and offer similar benefits: space optimization, high productivity, efficiency, safety, quality control and inventory management.
 But which is best?
 That depends on:

 A Vertical Lift Module (VLM) is an enclosed system of vertically arranged trays, at its front and back.
 A centered inserter/extractor automatically locates and retrieves the stored trays and delivers them to the operator at an ergonomically positioned pick window, with a simple touch on the user-friendly copilot controller.
 This feature eliminates the need to search for items and ensures that the right part is delivered to the right person.